esha-kewalramani/CodeAlpha_Task3_My-Image-Gallery/README.md

-🖼️ Image Gallery Project
+# 🖼️ Image Gallery Project

-A modern, responsive Image Gallery web application built with HTML, CSS, and JavaScript, designed to showcase clean UI design, structured layout, and multiple types of personal work in one place.
+A clean and responsive Image Gallery web project built using HTML, CSS, and JavaScript.
+It is designed to showcase multiple types of personal work in a simple and organized layout.

+---

+## ✨ Overview

+This project presents a structured gallery that includes **Word files, Excel sheets, and Web Design projects** in a single interface.

+It focuses on simplicity, clarity, and proper content presentation using basic frontend technologies.

+---

- 🎯 Key Highlights
+## 🎯 Key Highlights

 - 🧩 Clean and minimal UI design
-- 📱 Fully responsive (Mobile / Tablet / Desktop)
+- 📱 Fully responsive layout
-- ⚡ Lightweight and fast-loading
-- 🖼️ Organized image and project presentation
+- 🖼️ Organized visual presentation of content
-- 📁 Includes Word, Excel, and Web Design project showcases
+- 📁 Includes Word, Excel, and Web Design projects
-- 🎨 Modern layout styling with CSS
+- 🎨 Simple and structured interface
+- 🔧 Easy to understand and extend

+---

-🛠️ Tech Stack
+## 🛠️ Tech Stack

 - HTML5
 - CSS3
 - JavaScript (Vanilla JS)

-⚡ Performance
-- Lightweight static website
-- Optimized assets and images

-## 🎯 Purpose of Project

-This project was created to strengthen core frontend development skills and demonstrate real-world content presentation:

-- Structuring multi-category web projects
-- Displaying different file types in a visual format
-- Improving UI/UX understanding
-- Practicing responsive design
-- Working with Git & GitHub workflows

 ---

+## 🎯 Purpose

+This project was created to practice frontend development and demonstrate how different types of content can be organized and displayed in a simple, structured layout using web technologies.

+---

 ## 👩‍💻 Developer

 **Esha Kewalramani**

+---

+## 📌 Note

+This project can be extended in future with:
+- Image filtering by category (Word / Excel / Web Design)
-- Lightbox preview
+- Lightbox preview feature
 - Animation effects
 - Search functionality